-When you arrange to view the campervan, ask the seller to allow enough time.
+When you arrange to view the camper vans, ask the seller to allow enough time.
 You probably need a couple of hours.

 Ideally, view the camper when it’s raining or after a few wet days, even better when the weather is cold.

 The ceiling is always the best place to start.
-Any discolouration, mould, damp smells or signs of a collapsing ceiling are all good indications of past or present leaks.
+Any discoloration, mould, damp smells, or signs of a collapsing ceiling are all good indications of past or present leaks.

-If the camper has a pop top, open it up and inspect the seals, looking for any signs of water damage or tears.
+If the camper vans has a pop-top, open it up and inspect the seals, looking for any signs of water damage or tears.